-I recently started promoting a new on-line programme to encourage people to blog more regularly, as a way of promoting their business.
+I recently started promoting a new on-line programme to encourage people to blog more regularly, as a way of promoting their business and raising their visibility.
 Ironically, one of the reasons I decided to run the programme was because I wasn’t blogging very frequently on this website!

 I decided that, if I was going to set myself a 30 day blogging challenge, writing a blog post every day for 30 days – which I’ve done before, on my personal blog – this time, I wanted to have some company.